wonderful1/CNV-PG/README.md

         -n SAMPLENAME \
         -c $HOME/CNV-PG/CNV-P \

-The "BEDFILE" shuld be 5 Columns: chromsome,start,end,size of CNV,type of CNV(DUP:1,DEL:0); this also can be generate by CNV-P(such as CNVCALLER.SAMPLENAME.fil.mer.bed)
+The "BEDFILE" shuld be 5 Columns: chromsome, start, end, size of CNV, type of CNV (DUP:1,DEL:0); this also can be generate by CNV-P (such as CNVCALLER.SAMPLENAME.fil.mer.bed)
 for example:

 	chr1    10482480        10483779        1300    0